Skip to main content

 Wat Arun in Bangkok.

 These stunning temples (or “wats”) are absolute Bangkok essentials.
-They are both stunning works of vibrant architecture that I would stack alongside any of the wonders of the world.
+They are stunning works of vibrant architecture that I would stack alongside any of the wonders of the world.

 Seeing both complexes in their entirety can be time consuming, but luckily, they’re essentially right next to each other.
 If you’re staying in Bang Rak, a 20-minute ferry ride will take you to Wat Arun for 20 baht (about $0.60).
 From there, you just take another boat directly across the river to the Grand Palace at your leisure.

 It will be hot, so after Arun, I urge you to take an ice cream break at Pricilla Ice Cream.
 By the time you’re done at the palace, you’ll have been walking around for several hours, so you’ll probably be hungry.
 It’s time to head just south to Chinatown.
-There you’ll find a dizzying array of tasty street food options.
+There, you’ll find a dizzying array of tasty street food options.
 My suggestion: Eat small portions from a bunch of different carts.

-Nana Plaza.
+Nana Plaza

 Image used with permission by copyright holder

 Watthana is a hip, up-and-coming district in the eastern part of the city near the Thong Lor Sky Train stop.
 There are plenty of cool bars and clubs out there.
 I recommend Thaipioka for drinks before heading over to 12 x 12 to see who’s DJing.
+If you’re feeling risqué, hit up Nana Plaza late at night.
+Essentially, it’s a red light district under one roof.
+Originally a mall, today it houses go-go clubs, bars that double as brothels, and three hotels offering hourly rates.

 Relax at the Golden Mount

-You might be feeling a little worse for wear today, so you need start off with a solid breakfast.
+You might be feeling a little worse for wear today, so you need to start off with a solid breakfast.
 The Thai breakfast at the Bang Rak café (Not Just) Another Cup is one of the best breakfasts I’ve had in several months spanning six countries.

-You can spend a pleasant afternoon upon the Golden Mount, a hill at the center of the city that’s topped by the Wat Saket temple.
+You can spend a pleasant afternoon on the Golden Mount, a hill at the center of the city that’s topped by the Wat Saket temple.
 The path here is flanked by an array of smaller temples, art, and statues.
 It’s a laid-back, peaceful place to sweat out whatever you did at Nana.
 The surrounding neighborhood makes for quality explorations as well.

 Head back home to freshen up, then eat at the Bang Rak Food Center, a collection of food stalls tucked behind the Robinson department store.
 There’s something to suit everyone here.
 Alternatively, walk down Charoen Krung Road right in front of the department store and sample offerings from the various food carts and stands scattered along the way.